-Trimming stage Episodes (a) Initial activity-level cost sample of admitted acute records 5,158,013 LESS Total trimmed episodes -27,259 (b) Patient level cost data from seven establishments -13,114 (c) Episodes from hospital-DRG combinations with extremely high or low cost-to-funding ratios -4,483 (d) Removal of records with total in-scope costs ≤ \$23 -8,952 (e) Observations with extreme outlier costs -131 (f) Extremely high or low cost ratios removed after deriving the preliminary regression model -579 (g) Resulting sample size of separations used to create AR-DRG cost profiles 5,130,754 a.
-For the financial year 2014-15, an activity-level cost sample of 5,158,013 admitted acute records (with both the admission and separation dates within this period), was partitioned into two groups for modelling purposes.
-The first group was evaluated as fit for use to develop AR-DRG cost profiles for the 2014-15 cost model, and a second group identified as not fit for this purpose.
-The second group was later incorporated into the cost model to calibrate the overall level of costs within the model (see Section 2.2.11).

-- b.
-Patient level cost data from seven establishments, totalling 13,114 episodes, was removed from the sample, based on jurisdictional advice.
+Trimming stage Episodes (a) Initial activity-level cost sample of admitted acute records 5,342,360 LESS Total trimmed episodes -25,723 (b) Patient level cost data from one establishment -125 (c) Episodes from hospital-DRG combinations with extremely high or low cost-to-funding ratios -6,073 (d) Removal of records with total in-scope costs ≤ \$23 -18,992 (e) Observations with extreme outlier costs -76 (f) Extremely high or low cost ratios removed after deriving the preliminary regression model -457

+Trimming stage Episodes (g) Resulting sample size of separations used to create AR-DRG cost profiles 5,316,637

+- a.
+For the financial year 2015-16, an activity-level cost sample of 5,342,360 admitted acute records (with both the admission and separation dates within this period), was partitioned into two groups for modelling purposes.
+The first group was evaluated as fit for use to develop AR-DRG cost profiles for the 2015-16 cost model, and a second group identified as not fit for this purpose.
+The second group was later incorporated into the cost model to calibrate the overall level of costs within the model (see Section 2.2.11). - b.
+Patient level cost data from one establishment, totalling 125 episodes, was removed from the sample, based on jurisdictional advice.
 A preliminary model with length of stay (LOS) and Diagnosis Related Group (DRG) as explanatory variables of patient cost was derived and applied to the remaining sample. - c.
-The 619 Hospital-DRG combinations with extremely high or low cost-to-funding ratios were also excluded from the patient level modelling. - d.
-The sample was further reduced by 8,952 episodes as a result of removing records with total in-scope costs (excluding depreciation and ED costs) of \$23 or less. - e.
+The 612 Hospital-DRG combinations with extremely high or low cost-to-funding ratios were also excluded from the patient level modelling. - d.
+The sample was further reduced by 18,992 episodes as a result of removing records with total in-scope costs (excluding depreciation and ED costs) of \$23 or less. - e.
 The remaining sample was then analysed by AR-DRG, and observations with extreme outlier costs were identified and removed.
-This was done by ranking observations by cost and identifying those values that recorded an extreme increase in cost over 300 per cent (or a decrease in cost of less than 25 per cent) from the previous observation.
-In total, 131 records were removed at this stage. - f.
+This was done by ranking observations by cost and identifying those values that recorded an extreme increase in cost over 300 percent (or a decrease in cost of less than 25 percent) from the previous observation.
+In total, 76 records were removed at this stage. - f.
 The final stage of extreme outlier identification was undertaken by first deriving a preliminary regression model using LOS and DRG, and analysing the resulting cost ratios.
-Following this, another 579 individual records with extremely high or low cost ratios were removed. - g.
-The resulting sample of 5,130,754 separations was identified for use in creating AR-DRG cost profiles.
+Following this, another 457 individual records with extremely high or low cost ratios were removed. - g.
+The resulting sample of 5,316,637 separations was identified for use in creating AR-DRG cost profiles.